 We must persevere, we were told, about the food.
 Some dogs take longer to adjust.
 So we kept at it and their poo was getting worse by the day.
 Finally we finished ten days of transition and proceeded to change over.
 Within a day, Darcy was back in the bathtub, this time having to poo in the night and George of course did the courtesy of pooing in the study!!!!
 They needed desperately to go out during the day and their poo changed consistency and had lots of mucus – sorry!
 I know this sounds disgusting.
 After two days, two nights and three very early morning rushing out the door, it was time to stop.
 I didn’t have any of our regular Honey’s any more and while waiting for a new order to arrive, I gave them boiled chicken but the problem wasn’t going away.
 Called the vet and they said there is a gastro-bug going around.
 It was unusual that both Darcy and George were doing exactly the same.
 The vet said, it was a bad combination – change of food and gastro bug!!!!

 As for the human, she had developed a cold.
 With a stuffed head and unable to sleep, she turned around and gave Darcy a cuddle but wondered why George wasn’t on the bed.
 He just laid on the floor by the side of the bed and while he would usually start to play if I made any movement towards him, he didn’t budge.
 Odd, I thought.
 Couldn’t sleep, I put on my bedroom slippers and went to the bathroom.
 I didn’t switch on the lights and in the dark I noted a dark patch on the hallway rug and thought, oh that’s Teddy and avoided it.
 On the way back to my bedroom, I remembered I must plug in my computer.
 I turned on the lights and saw, to my horror, a trail of dark patches on the bedroom carpet.
 GASP!
 I switched on the hallway lights and saw what I thought was Teddy, was George’s deposit!
 And I must have stepped on it on my return, and had walked around the carpeted bedroom with poo stuck to my slipper.
 Why, oh why, George can’t you learn to go a bit further and make it to the bathroom?!?!?!
 I don’t blame you for feeling sick, but not on my Stark rug!!!!
 How many more times do I have to soak up that rug with Extreme spray to get rid of the brown stains?!?!?!
+I guess I’ll have to buy a new rug from somewhere like Bazaar Velvet now!!

 At that point, George jumped up on the bed and curled up while watching me run around in the middle of the night, spraying Extreme on the trail of dark patches, mopping it up with reels of toilet paper!
 Just bad luck – a perfect storm.
 Change of food, gastro bug and a head cold!